Mindful/flashcard-builder/README.md

 From Anki's _desktop client_, go to File->Import.
 The rest is pretty self explanatory, just make sure that the fields are set up properly.

+Known Bugs
+==
+Definitions with quotes in them cause problems.
+There's code to escape quotes insdie the strings, but it doesn't seem to be working properly.